vanemeinardi/Getting-and-Cleaning-Data-Course-project/README.md

 ## WHAT YOU FIND IN THIS REPOSITORY

 * CodeBook.md: information about the variables in the tidy data set.
-* README.md: this file
+* README.md: this file.
-* run_analysis.R: R script to transform raw data set in a tidy one tidy.txt
+* run_analysis.R: R script to transform raw data set in a tidy one.
+* tidy.txt